 Congratulations!
 Your days of being uncategorized are over.

 Josh is an entrepreneur at heart, dropping out of college to pursue his dream of owning his own business.
-Fast-forward five years later, and Josh’s unique ability to marry technology with creative marketing strategies has led to Flight Media’s steady and swift growth.
-Now one of the leading Inbound Marketing companies in Ohio, the U.S. and abroad, clients trust Flight Media’s expertise, agile approach, and transparency.
-You can find Josh at CrossFit, backpacking the West coast with his wife, Kelsey, or reading a personal development book from his ever-growing library.
+Josh’s unique ability to marry technology with creative marketing strategies has led to Flight Media’s growth.
+Clients trust Flight Media’s expertise, agile approach, and transparency.
+Josh is dedicated to CrossFit, backpacking with his wife, and reading.